Tilt (The Lightning Seeds album): Music

 Departing from the group's indie rock sound, Tilt explores electronica and dance music, and features hard dance beats.
 Music writer Colin Larkin and Jason Ankeny of AllMusic saw Tilt as Broudie's attempt to modernize the band's sound.
 According to Jason Damas, also of AllMusic, although "Ian Broudie is probably one of the least likely people to embrace electronica," Tilt brings some of the band's "dancier undertones" to the forefront.
 He also noted that the band were "no strangers to stiff, computerized beats" because Broudie had used a drum machine to round out the Lightning Seeds' sound when it was still a solo project prior to 1996, and said that, as such, Tilt "is neither electronica or rock, but merely danceable pop" and said it was "harldy a real reach for them," referring to it as "a less-dated version" of the band's debut album Cloudcuckooland (1990).
-Tilt was also said to show occasionally show the band sounding like "a warmer version of the Pet Shop Boys."
-Music journalist Colin Larkin said the closest point on the reference on Tilt is "arguably" New Order.
+Tilt was also said to occasionally show the band sounding like "a warmer version of the Pet Shop Boys."
+Music journalist Colin Larkin said the closest point of reference on Tilt is "arguably" New Order.
 Pop Rescue said that the dance sounds that "emerged in full" on Tilt had first emerged to a lesser extent on the band's third album Jollification (1994).

 Broudie's lyrics on the album were noted for being less optimistic than they had been before, and according to Nicholas Barber of The Independent, "Broudie sounds as if he was miserable during the making of Tilt," noting that "rather than insisting that "things could be marvellous," Broudie grouches about the fate of Liverpool's dockers ("Not a word in the morning papers/ The unions and prayers won't save us"), about self-loathing pop stars ("I've been caring less and less/ Since my overnight success") and about general disillusionment ("I expected fireworks/ I expected changes")."
 Some of the lyrics contributed by Hall, Pickering and Jones were also described as poignant and heavyweight.

 "Life's Too Short" is an uptempo song described by Rob Bolton of Exclaim as possessing a "club anthem" sound.
 "Crowdpleaser" is a "techno-rocker".
 "If Only" and "Happy Satellite" were described by one critics as especially sounding like "a warmer version of the Pet Shop boys".
 "Sweetest Soul Sensations" samples Al Green.
 Describing "I Wish I was in Love," Britpop News, although calling Tilt an "electronic spree album," noted that "they didn’t forget to put an element of flowing song full of melodic synth combined with Ian Broudie’s made layered voice."